mayukhg/firstblockchain/README.md

 (a) initBlockchain - Create the first block - Genesis block (b) hashBlock - Hash a block
-(c) isHashValid - Check validity of last block on the basis of difficulty leves (count of leading zeros - in our case '0000') (d) getLastHash - Get hash of previous block which is required to create a new block (e) addNewBlock - Add new block to blockchain
+(c) isHashValid - Check validity of last block on the basis of difficulty level (count of leading zeros - in our case '0000') (d) getLastHash - Get hash of previous block which is required to create a new block (e) addNewBlock - Add new block to blockchain